kadinche/Kassets/Documentation/docs/1-introduction/overview.md

 Kassets is an event-based system that encourages the use of the Pub/Sub pattern.
 As a fundamental principle, consider the instance of the [ScriptableObject] and its `name` property as a 'key' or 'Topic'.
 You can then create a pair between the publisher and the subscriber using this 'key'.

-## Core

-Main features of Kassets are:
+Here's an overview of Kassets features.

-- Command
-- Event
-- Variable
-- Collection
-- Transaction

 ### Command